pixerf/clarifai/README.md

 Elixir API for Clarifai.

+To use Clarifai's API, you need to sign up and request a client ID and secret.
+Go to https://developer.clarifai.com/ for more information.

 ## Installation

 The package can be installed by adding `clarifai` to your list of dependencies in `mix.exs` and running `mix deps.get`: